 - A Night on the Town (1976)

 - Body Wishes (1983)

 - Vagabond Heart (1991)

-Everest were a Canadian melodic-rock band from Toronto that released a self-titled album on Capitol in ...
+L'Orient d'Ô were a Québécois symphonic-rock band that released a self-titled album on Capitol in ...